 Laughing Bird a gift to the wider Church from the South Yarra Community Baptist Church in Melbourne, Australia.
 Laughing Bird is a lectionary based resource with Australian paraphrases of scripture, liturgy and prayers.

-Liturgy & Worship Resources:
+Liturgy and Worship Resources:

 The Assembly’s Worship Working Group has compiled new resources and guidelines to be used by Uniting Church congregations and Presbyteries.

-They are available online here: New Worship Resources 2018
+They are available online here: Worship Resources.

-Lectionary Liturgies is a fantastic site where the author, Thom Shuman shares his lectionary based liturgies for people to use within their worship context.
+Lectionary Liturgies is a site where the author, Thom Shuman shares his lectionary based liturgies for people to use within their worship context.
 Thom also runs another site, Prayers4Today that shares prayers for use in personal and corporate worship.

 Liturgies Online is Moira Laidlaw’s website and hosts a large collection of lectionary-themed liturgies (including prayers and hymn suggestions) for use by worship leaders and preachers.
-Moira is based within the UCA in Queensland
+Moira is based within the UCA in Queensland.

 Spill The Beans is a beautifully designed and prepared resource for people interested in developing all-age worship within their congregation.
 The resource is developed in the UK so when the prayers are talking summer it’s winter here, but it’s still well worth the look and well worth purchasing their quarterly liturgical resource.
 If you don’t want to buy the resources you’ll still be able to check out their powerpoint background ideas, regular prayers and reflections on the lectionary.